← DeterminedAI home Exposure check Validator Pricing Blog

 Legacy engines (Avalara, Vertex, Thomson Reuters ONESOURCE) require manual mapping of every SKU to a proprietary tax code, multi-month implementations, and annual contracts in the five-to-six figure range.
 They sell the engine but leave exposure analysis, registration, and filing to an army of consultants.

-DeterminedAI is the only platform that monitors exposure, determines in real time, registers on your behalf, and files automatically, from one product, one contract, one price sheet.
+DeterminedAI is the only platform that monitors exposure, answers determination questions in real time through a conversational Tax Assistant, registers on your behalf, and prepares and files your returns with AI in the loop end to end, from one product, one contract, one price sheet.
 Onboarding is hours, not months.
-The Compliance subscription bundles registration, the engine, monitoring, and all filings at $99 per jurisdiction per month (EU OSS counts as a single jurisdiction covering all 27 EU countries); engine-only access starts free and tops out at $699/mo.
+The Compliance subscription bundles the engine, monitoring, and all filings at $99 per jurisdiction per month (EU OSS counts as a single jurisdiction covering all 27 EU countries), with registration offered separately as a one-time service ($199 self-serve, $499 managed) in supported jurisdictions.
 No SOWs, no implementation partners.

 Section 02